aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/webextensiontaskpane/_index.md

 ```

-Gets and sets the default width value for this taskpane instance.
+the default width value for this taskpane instance.

 **Returns:**
 double